-You might be wondering why I’m telling you this story (a valid thought on your part, if that’s the case).
-Here’s my logic: An environmental ecosystem functions in a very similar way to a product ecosystem.
-A product ecosystem is when products can coexist in a way that’s beneficial for the customer (not to mention, brings in more revenue for the business).
+A product ecosystem functions in a very similar way to an environmental ecosystem.
+Like the symbiotic relationship found in nature, a product ecosystem is when products can coexist in a way that’s beneficial for the customer (not to mention, brings in more revenue for the business).

-In this post, we’ll take a look at successful product ecosystems and why buyers want to be a part of them.
+In this post, we’ll take a look at how to build successful product ecosystems and why buyers want to be a part of them.